Machine-Learning-for-Medical-Language/cnlp_transformers/CONTRIBUTING.md

    $ python -m twine upload dist/*
    ```

-6. On GitHub, make sure the branch for the version has been deleted after
-   the PR was merged into `main`.
-This is to ensure that readthedocs does
-   not have a name conflict.

-7. On GitHub, make a new release:
+6. On GitHub, make a new release:
    1. Navigate to the [Releases](https://github.com/Machine-Learning-for-Medical-Language/cnlp_transformers/releases) page
    2. Click "Draft a new release"
    3. Click "Choose a tag"